tomgrek/hackathon-skeleton/README.md

 * Uses Webpack for compilation (transforming new JS syntax for older browsers, using Babel), minifying, live reloading.
 * Uses Express for routing / running a back-end server (Express is a common npm package.)
 * Front-end is built in Javascript (JSX) using React (React adds a bit of JS to your user's website download, but there really isn't much for you to learn, and webapps become simpler to write - change a variable somewhere and automatically the DOM is updated in the client.)
+* Redux for centralized state management.
+(Redux enforces some 'good' coding styles, but more importantly, centralizes the state of your app - useful because with many components each having their own local state, using & debugging React can begin to feel like pushing spaghetti up a hill.)
 * Has SASS for compiling CSS (Writing CSS -- styling websites -- is complex, repetitive, and random.
 SASS helps a bit.)
 * Uses Mongo at the backend, providing a database (All non-static websites require a db)
 * Has Mocha, Chai, and Zombie for automated tests - back-end *and* front-end!
 (Tests are considered good practice.
 They are especially useful when you're working with other people and integrating their code.)